Meet our Trustees

 I have experience as a carer in a few guises and therefore believe I have an empathy and understanding of the challenges faced,

-I am married with grown up twin boys and have two stepdaughters.
+I am married with grown-up twin boys and have two stepdaughters.
 Recent additions of two grandsons and a granddaughter are a delight and certainly keeping me busy.